 For many people the hiking season ends when the snow starts to fly.
 But it doesn’t have to be that way.
-Here in Alberta, we’re spoiled for choice when it comes to winter hikes – where the only additional equipment you need is a pair of traction devices or icers.
+Here in Alberta, we’re spoiled for choice when it comes to winter hikes – where the only additional equipment you need is a pair of traction devices.
 Getting out on a winter hike is a perfect way to improve your mood and perhaps give your mental health a much-needed boost.
 Described below are my top winter hiking tips along with plenty of ideas on where you can go on a winter hike in Canada.

-You might be surprised at how many great hikes there are.
-I always pack a warm pair of winter hiking boots, my icers – and a pair of snowshoes – just in case but for most of the hikes I’ve listed you can get by with just traction devices unless there’s been a fresh dump of snow.
+You might be surprised at how many great winter hikes there are across Canada.
+I always pack a warm pair of winter hiking boots, my icers – and a pair of snowshoes – just in case but for most of the winter hikes I’ve listed, you can get by with just traction devices unless there’s been a fresh dump of snow.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+Thank you very much for your support.

 Practical Winter Hiking Tips

-Let someone know what hike you’re doing
+1. Let someone know what hike you’re doing

 Before you go let someone know what trail you’re heading for and your expected time home.
 Sometimes plans change on the fly so provide any options you’re thinking of.
 If possible, text your plans if they change at the last minute.
 Providing your license plate number can also be helpful – should you ever get lost – a worst case scenario!

-Always pack the hiking essentials
+2. Always pack the hiking essentials

 With short days in winter, you must plan accordingly.
 Get an early start – and choose a trail you can complete in daylight hours.
 Try to find a hike that is in the sun – as it will be significantly warmer than any others.
 On windy days look for hikes at lower elevation in the trees.

-Look for a trail that will warm you up quickly
+4. Look for a trail that will warm you up quickly

 For winter hiking safety you need to be avalanche safe.
 I prefer to stay away from avalanche terrain altogether as forecasting is a bit of an art and not strictly science.
-If you plan to travel in avalanche country, you and your fellow hikers should know what to look for and what to do in case of an avalanche.
-You should also carry all the right avalanche gear.

 Check out Avalanche Canada for the latest information.

 In cold weather, batteries die quickly.
 Keep all your electronics warm – especially if you’re relying on them for navigation purposes and take extra batteries or a back-up phone charger.
+This is one of the top winter hiking tips if you rely on your phone for navigation.

-Carry a map on a winter hike
+7. Carry a paper map on a winter hike

 Even though you’re hiking, be aware that directional signs and markers may be hidden beneath the snowpack.
 Always carry a map and know how to read it.
+This is one of those winter hiking tips that many with hiking apps might ignore, but “old school maps” have their place.
+For an offline hiking app I recommend Organic Maps.

-Eat high calorie foods for energy and warmth
+8. Eat high calorie foods for energy and warmth

-This is your chance to consume high calorie foods.
-You burn more energy trying to stay warm in winter, so you need to keep eating – but keep it simple.
 Pack easy to eat food like peanut butter sandwiches.
 If you rely on energy bars, keep them on your person so you don’t crack a tooth or buy the softer versions.
 Some are so brittle when they’re frozen.

 Be wary of bladders in winter too unless you take an insulating hose.
 I’d also suggest leaving drinks and extra food in a cooler in your car so you can rehydrate some more on the drive home.

-Layer up with the right clothes on a winter hike
+10. Layer up with the right clothes

-Layer up when it comes to clothing – and leave the cotton for summer.
+Layer up when it comes to clothing on a winter hike – and leave the cotton for summer.
 The idea is not to sweat so try and start off hiking cold.

-I always bring a neck gaiter, extra socks in case mine get wet, a pair of gaiters for deep snow, extra winter mitts and a down coat which I throw on at lunch time.
+I always bring a neck gaiter,extra socks in case mine get wet, a pair of gaiters for deep snow, extra winter mitts and a down coat which I throw on at lunch time.
 Always take hand warmers and toe warmers as well.

 When dressing be sure to include a base layer like long underwear for top and bottom, an insulating layer like a down jacket and a shell to break the wind.
 You will always need a warm winter hat.
 For winter hiking boots, I swear by my Solomons that are now 12 years old and are still keeping me warm.